MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 **Description**

 Attackers with domain admin rights can compromise the KRBTGT account.
 Using the KRBTGT account, they can create a Kerberos ticket granting ticket (TGT) that provides authorization to any resource.
 A forged TGT of this type is called a "Golden Ticket" because it allows attackers to achieve lasting network persistence.
-Forged Golden Tickets of this type have unique characteristics this detection is specifically designed to identify.
+Forged Golden Tickets of this type have unique characteristics this detection is designed to identify.

 **Investigation**
 1. Federation services might generate tickets that will trigger this alert.
 Does the source computer host such services?
 If yes, Close the security alert.